 Number of Engineers

-More engineers providing professional opinions means greater liability exposure.
-Graduate engineers working under supervision still add to your risk profile.
-The ratio of experienced to junior staff matters to insurers.
+Each additional engineer providing professional opinions widens the liability footprint.
+Graduate engineers working under supervision still add to the practice's risk profile.
+The ratio of senior to junior staff matters to underwriters.

 📋